savinmikhail/Comments-Density/README.md

     </a>
 </p>

-<h1 align="center">Comments Density Analyzer</h1>
+# Comments Density Analyzer

-<p align="center">A tool to analyze the comment density and quality in PHP source code files, helping to maintain and improve code documentation quality.</p>
+A tool to analyze the comment density and quality in PHP source code files

+You might want to use it to control in CI/CD spreading of todos and fixmes in the codebase.

+Or you might want to spot simple (regular) comments, which might be there to explain some shitty code or be the commented out code

+Or you might want to enforce some docblocks (I worked in companies, where each class and method were required to have docblock explaining purpose et al.)

 ## Features

 - **Multiple Comment Types**: Supports identification and analysis of several comment types including regular, docblocks, TODOs, FIXMEs, and license information.
-- **Missing Documentation Detection**:  Identifies missing docblocks, @throws tags, and generics that improve type safety and code documentation.
 - **Detailed Reporting**: Quickly find code spots where changes might be necessary.
 - **Quality Check**: Set up a configuration file, and if thresholds aren't met, the exit code will be returned with the report.
 - **Configurable Reports**:  Get results in either console or HTML file.
-- **Pre-commit hook**: Validate only the files that are about to be committed.
 - **Baseline**:  Filter collected comments against a baseline to ignore old technical debt and focus on new issues.

 ### Output Example